Unet-Your-Network/.github/profile/README.md

 ## Hi there it's Unet 👋
 #Your Network

-🙋‍♀️ A short introduction - The purpose of our website is to create a portal where you can easily build and share your professional network or portfolio for job applications.
+🙋‍♀️ The purpose of our website is to create a portal where you can easily build and share your professional network or portfolio for job applications.

 <!--